agda/agda-stdlib/README.md

 of the standard library on the [Agda wiki](http://wiki.portal.chalmers.se/agda/pmwiki.php?n=Libraries.StandardLibrary).
 The module index for older versions of the library is also available.
-For example, version 0.17 can be found at https://agda.github.io/agda-stdlib/v0.17/, just replace in the URL 0.17 for the version that you need.
+For example, version 0.17 can be found at https://agda.github.io/agda-stdlib/v0.17/, just replace in the URL 0.17 with the version that you need.

 #### Development version of Agda